ninjaframework/ninja/ninja-core/src/site/markdown/documentation/configuration_and_modes.md

 Inside your application there are two basic ways to access the properties.

 First way is to use <code>NinjaProperties.get(...)</code>.
-You have to inject NinjaProperties first, then you can use all sorts of functions to retrieve properties.
+You have to inject NinjaProperties first, then you can use all sorts of methods to retrieve properties.

 <pre class="prettyprint">
 @Inject